Can You Jog With A Shih Tzu? (Tips, Advice and Other Activities)

 using a pet stroller for your dog at first, but it does have other advantages too.

-- Strollers have compartments you can store water, bowls, treats and other items needed.
+- Strollers have compartments you can store water, bowls, treats and other items that you may need

-- If you have an elderly dog, or a dog that has an injury, a pet stroller is the perfect way to continue on your daily walks together.
+- If you have an elderly dog, or a dog with an injury, a pet stroller is the perfect way to continue on your daily walks together.
+(This is what we did for Rocky when he was sick.
+He loved his daily walks, and with the stroller we were able to bring him around so he could still enjoy them)

 If jogging with a Shih Tzu is beginning to sound like too much work, there are always other activities you can do with them.